cveigt/portfolio-website/README.md

 ## Installation

-At the moment, you can only fork and clone this project.
-Will make a better way to run it locally int he future.
+You just need to fork and clone this project.

 - `git clone https://github.com/cveigt/veigt.com`
 - You're all set!